Jordan-Lambda/lambda-cloud-stable-diffusion-2.0-webui-easy/README.md

+# Honestly, this has been made mostly obsolete by Lambda's "Demos" feature.

+I recommend using that instead, instructions here: https://lambdalabs.com/blog/host-stable-diffusion-with-lambda-demos-in-just-a-few-clicks

-# One liner setup of Stable Diffusion Web UI for a Lambda Cloud instance
+## One liner setup of Stable Diffusion Web UI for a Lambda Cloud instance

 A fully automated script to go from a new Lambda Cloud instance to the AUTOMATIC111 stable diffusion webui, with Stable Diffusion 1.5 and 2.1.